Doug Burleigh, June 12, 2019

 During VLT many rocks are close to the surface.
 Always be aware of this, keep your head up, keep your hands out in front of your face and watch behind you for waves.

 Coming back in to the cove land at a point between the stairs and the large rock to the right of it.
 Left of the stairs, in the water, is the “Boulder Field”.
 When the tide is low enough, many of these rocks are exposed.
-Many people have been cut and bruised there, especially divers; for some reason divers seem to be drawn to this area.
+Many people have been cut and bruised there, especially divers; for some reason divers seem to be drawn to this area like a magnet.

 VLT combined with big surf is extremely dangerous.
 When you see surf look at the tide chart.
 Be aware what you’re getting yourself into!
 In this case a lot of rocks can be near the surface and surf may keep you from navigating through them without hitting them.
 Many people have been cut by rocks under these conditions.